NiclasvanEyk/laravel-mail-in-the-middle/README.md

 `Mail::to('recipient@company.org')->send(new MyMailable())`) they will now show up in the UI.
 The UI is available, if `APP_DEBUG` is set to true.
-Otherwise it can be enabled/disabled by setting the `MAIL_IN_THE_MIDDLE_ENABLED` environment variable or by manually configuring the `'autoRegister'`-value of the `config/mail-in-the-middle.php` file.
+Otherwise it can be enabled/disabled by setting the `MAIL_IN_THE_MIDDLE_ENABLED` environment variable or by manually configuring the `'register_routes'`-value of the `config/mail-in-the-middle.php` file.

 **WARNING**: any mails, that are sent using another mailer, e.g. if you